tsunami416604/azure-docs.hu-hu/articles/active-directory/develop/scenario-daemon-app-configuration.md

 }
 ```

-Adja meg a `ClientSecret` vagy a vagy `CertificateName`a-t.
+Adja meg a `ClientSecret` vagy a vagy a-t `CertificateName` .
 Ezek a beállítások kizárólagosak.

 # <a name="python"></a>[Python](#tab/python)